sting-ioc/sting/docs/dagger.md

 * [Producers](https://dagger.dev/producers) or asynchronous dependency injection capabilities.
 Asynchronously produced types can exist within a normal application and there is limited control over scheduling construction of these asynchronous types within the application.
-The only real constrain is that non-asynchronous types can not be **directly** dependent on asynchronous types.
+The only real constraint is that non-asynchronous types can not be **directly** dependent on asynchronous types.
 This is not supported within Sting as asynchronicity is handled differently within a web application if it is ever required.
 Even if there was a valid use case for asynchronous injector construction, a radically different implementation is required.